What occurs during the G1 phase of the cell cycle? | Channels for Pearson+

 1

-Understand that the cell cycle is divided into several phases: G1, S, G2, and M. Each phase has distinct functions and processes.
+Understand the cell cycle: The cell cycle consists of several phases, including G1, S, G2, and M. Each phase has distinct functions and processes.

-Recognize that the G1 phase, also known as the first gap phase, is the period in the cell cycle where the cell grows and carries out normal functions.
+Focus on the G1 phase: The G1 phase is the first gap phase after cell division.
+It is a period of cell growth and preparation for DNA replication.

-During the G1 phase, the cell increases in size and synthesizes various proteins and organelles necessary for DNA replication and cell division.
+Identify key activities in G1: During the G1 phase, the cell increases in size, produces RNA, and synthesizes proteins necessary for DNA replication.

-Note that DNA replication does not occur during the G1 phase; it takes place in the S phase (Synthesis phase) of the cell cycle.
+Recognize the importance of G1: The G1 phase is crucial for ensuring that the cell is ready for the S phase, where DNA replication occurs.

-Understand that cytokinesis, the process of cytoplasmic division, occurs after mitosis in the M phase, not during the G1 phase.
+Prepare for the next phase: Once the cell has grown sufficiently and is prepared, it will transition to the S phase, where DNA replication takes place.

 Watch next